Can dogs eat garlic?

 In a word, no. Or at least, they shouldn’t.

-Dogs metabolize some foods different than humans and garlic is one of those.
-Actually, foods in the allium family, to include onions and leeks, can affect dogs in ways they do not affect us.
+Dogs metabolize some foods differently than humans and garlic is one of those.
+Actually, foods in the allium family, including onions and leeks, can affect dogs in ways they do not affect us.
 It’s a good lesson that not everything we eat is good for our dogs.
 We consider garlic to be one of the 9 most dangerous foods for dogs.

 So the question of can dogs eat garlic should be met first and foremost with a solid no. But, alongside that mandate, there are some apparent contradictions to consider: